img20210205_09110460.png

 2. Shopping/Recycling Materials

-Buying Ink: I like to ink by hand.
-I’ll get into some strategy later but as far as picking an ink, you’ll want something crusty, opaque and appropriate for the pen or brush you are using.
-I use Dr. Ph.
+For dip pen or brush lines use Dr. Ph.
 Martin's Black Star Waterproof India Ink Hicarb.
-I have seen it at local art stores for closer to $7.
-You can also check the stats on Jetpens and find something similar.
-What I like about the doctor’s ink is that it runs a super clean line and dries fairly fast (this is important for when you need to stack cels to trace).
-It sits slightly proud on the cel which is good for durability under the paint layer.
+What I like about the doctor’s ink is that it runs a super clean line and dries fast (this is important for when you need to stack cels to trace).
 You can also scrape it off which is fun if you mess up or you want to add some film-scratch textures.

-Buying a Pen: I combine doctor ink with a dip pen.
+Buying a dip pen: I combine doctor ink with a dip pen.
 DO NOT put this ink in a fountain pen!
 I like to use these nibs with a nib holder like this.
 This combo is a “dip pen.”
 You will also want something inkwell shaped to dip into.
-You can probably find something around your house like the long plastic caps that are on spray mister bottles.
-You’re resourceful!
-The nibs may seem a bit pricey but you can use them forever despite what people say.
-I drop them into rubbing alcohol immediately after using them and keep them super clean.
-Damaged or dull ones I set aside to use for different line weights.
-Totally bypass needing a dip pen by using a small brush.
+Clean nibs with rubbing alcohol.

 Glove Concept 1